-The courts in Massachusetts have adopted the plausibility standard for whether a complaint can survive a motion to dismiss under the Federal Rules of Civil Procedure 12(b)(6) as articulated by the United States Supreme Court in Igbal, 556 U.S. at 678-79 and Twombly, 550 U.S. at 550.
+The courts in Massachusetts have adopted the plausibility standard for whether a complaint can survive a motion to dismiss under the Federal Rules of Civil Procedure 12(b)(6) as articulated by the United States Supreme Court in Iqbal, 556 U.S. at 678-79 and Twombly, 550 U.S. at 550.
 See Iannacchino v.
 Ford Motor Car, 451 Mass.
 623, 636 (2008); see also Peterson v.
 GMAC Mort., LLC, No. 11-11115-RWZ, Slip Copy, 2011 WL 5075613 at 2 (D. Mass.
 Oct.
 25, 2011) (Zobel, J.).
 Although Rhode Island has adopted the Federal Rules of Civil Procedure, the Rhode Island Supreme Court has yet to explicitly accept the Iqbal and Twombly standard as the operative standard with which to judge a Rule 12(b)(6) motion.
 In the case of Barrette v.
 Yakavonis, 996 A.2d 1231 (R.I.
-2009), the Supreme Court interpreted the Rhode Island rules as follows: "a pleading need not include 'the ultimate facts that must be proven in order to succeed on the complaint . . . or . . . set out the precise legal theory upon which [the plaintiffs'] claim is based."
+2009), the Supreme Court stated the Rhode Island follows: the standard that "a pleading need not include 'the ultimate facts that must be proven in order to succeed on the complaint . . . or . . . set out the precise legal theory upon which [the plaintiff's] claim is based."
 Id. at 1234 (quoting Gardner v.
 Baird, 871 A.2d 949, 953 (R.I.
 2005)).
 All that is required is that the "complaint provide the opposing party with fair and adequate notice of the type of claim being asserted."
 Id.
 Stated differently, the Court ruled: "th[e] Court examines the allegations contained in the plaintiff's complaint, assum[ing] them to be true, and views them in the light most favorable to the plaintiff."
 Id. (quoting Palazzo v.
 Alves, 944 A.2d 144, 149 (R.I.
 2008)).
 Thereafter a motion to dismiss is "appropriate 'when it is clear beyond a reasonable doubt that the plaintiff would not be entitled to relief from the defendant under any set of facts that could be proven in support of plaintiff's claim."
 Id.
-However, based upon the analysis of the law as set forth below, Plaintiffs' Complaint cannot survive a Rule 12(b)(6) motion even under the more forgiving pleading standard articulated in Barrette and Palazzo.
-The Court cannot hear facts or legal argument from Plaintiffs to prove an alleged defect in an assignment since Plaintiffs lack standing, as strangers to the assignment, and therefore cannot prove their claim by proving that the assignment document evidences flaws that might effect the enforcement of the assignment by the assignor or the assignee.
+However, based upon the analysis of the law as set forth below, Plaintiffs' Complaint cannot survive a Rule 12(b)(6) motion even under the more forgiving notice pleading standard articulated in Barrette and Palazzo.
+The Court as a matter of law cannot consider legal argument or facts from Plaintiffs attempying to prove an alleged defect in an assignment since Plaintiffs lack standing, as strangers to the assignment, and therefore cannot as a matter of law prove their claim by proving that the assignment document evidences flaws that might effect the enforcement of the assignment as between the assignor and the assignee.
 Since Plaintiffs are neither, they are without standing to seek relief on that basis.
 The Defendants are entitled to dismissal of a claim that Plaintiffs cannot prevail upon under any set of facts dealing with defects in an assignment.